 Better airflow is also a cause of temperature problems, so make sure your grill is at least 30” away from combustible constructions, and that all back vents are unobstructed.

-There should be a gap of at least 1.5 inches chimney cap and the fan is clean.
+There should be a gap of at least 1.5 inches chimney cap and the fan should be clean.

 How should I start my Camp Chef Grill?